ly16/aitravelasistant/README.md

    The backend extracts text from the PDF and splits it into semantically meaningful chunks.

 3. **Embedding Generation**
-   Each text chunk is converted into a vector embedding using a Hugging Face embedding model.
+   Each text chunk is converted into a vector embedding using Qdrant.

 4. **Vector Storage (Qdrant)**
    Embeddings and metadata are stored in Qdrant Cloud for efficient similarity search.